liuchengxu/space-vim/README.md

 space-vim is a vim distribution for vim plugins and resources, compatible with Vim and NeoVim.

-It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs) and mimics spacemacs in a high level, especially in the whole architecture, key bindings and GUI. if have ever tried spacemacs, you will find spacevim is very similar to it in user experience.
+It is inspired by [spacemacs](https://github.com/syl20bnr/spacemacs) and mimics spacemacs in a high level, especially in the whole architecture, key bindings and GUI. if have ever tried spacemacs, you will find space-vim is very similar to it in user experience.

 Elegance here means pleasing, graceful as well as simple.
 If you are unfamiliar with spacemacs, you can visit [spacemacs.org](http://spacemacs.org/doc/DOCUMENTATION.html) for more about the priciple behind that, which is also what space-vim seeks.